High-Functioning Autism / Asperger’s in adults

 - I only have a few areas of interests and can spend hours studying the same thing.
 I’m obsessed with photography.

 - I love routine, and I become anxious when my daily routine is changed.
+Though this is becoming less and less true.

 - I flap my hands, and rock back and forth.
 This is harder to spot for people not close to me because I only do it in the comfort of my home.
 It’s actually pretty subtle – probably not what you’re picturing.